rixx/books.rixx.de/data/reviews/terry-pratchett/maskerade/index.md

 plan:
   date_added: '2015-04-08'
 related_books:
+- book: terry-pratchett/carpe-jugulum
+  text: The next Witches book.
+- book: terry-pratchett/lords-and-ladies
+  text: The previous Witches book.
+- book: terry-pratchett/feet-of-clay
+  text: The next Discworld book.
 - book: terry-pratchett/interesting-times
-  text: The previous book in the series.
+  text: The previous Discworld book.
-- book: terry-pratchett/feet-of-clay
-  text: The next book in the series.
 - book: terry-pratchett/the-color-of-magic
-  text: The first book in the series.
+  text: The first Discworld book.
 review:
   date_read:
   - 2007-04-01
-  rating: 3
+  rating: 2
 ---
+Phantom of the Opera, but Discworld and witches.
+Kinda hated how Agnes is treated in descriptions.
+At the same time, we finally get to see Nanny shine.
+Still a book that I disliked as much as the Rincewind books.